sio-salt/easyvec/README.md

 # easyvec

-- make my quantum chemistry life easier with this module
+- make my geometry modifying easier with this module